top of page

 Alex Dumas, PhD

-Associate Professor - School of Human Kinetics
+Full Professor - School of Human Kinetics

 Researcher affiliated with the Institut du savoir Montfort